Ah, cardio. We love to hate it, and hate to love it.

 A negative to group classes could be the lack of individuality to specific goals.
 The class is written with the generalization that everyone can safely complete the workout.

-But if you use a heart rate monitor to track and analyze all your workouts, including group workouts, you can make sure you get the most out of your workouts — without overdoing it.
+But if you use a fitness watch in all your workouts, including group workouts, you can make sure you’re working at optimal intensity — without overdoing it.

 If you liked this post, don’t forget to share so that others can find it, too.